 The Central Government has over the years taken a keen interest in the development due primarily to the fact that the development parameters of the district should conform to the national development framework.
 For this reason Central Government transfers in respect of wages/salaries and ceded revenue as a source of development funding for the Municipality should continue and increased.
 Release of such funds should be done on regular basis and on schedule.

 The Central Government should also continue to access funds from donors and agencies on behalf of the Municipal Assemblies.
 The DACF provided under Section 252 of the Constitution has so far constituted the most significant source of the development funding.
 For sometime, the DACF has been channeled into provision of socio-economic and Technical infrastructure.
 Following the proposals to increase the DACF allocation to 7.5%, it is important that issues of human development and institutional strengthening are covered.

 The Donor/NGO support to the development of the District has been in the fields of education, health and agriculture.
 Organizations like World Vision, USAID, Pathfinders, DFID, CWSA, VIP and NPRP have constituted potential sources of development assistance providing funds, materials/equipment and training.

 Community participation in the development processes at the local level is very crucial and forms the basis for the second MTDP.
 This is substantiated by the emphasis on public hearing process during the plan formulation.
-It is proposed that the Communities in the District will be involved in the implementation of the plan.
+It is proposed that the Communities in the Municipality will be involved in the implementation of the plan.